bentleysec/old-bentleysec.github.io/_posts/2023/08/2023-08-10-Harnessing_the_Strength_of_Open_Source_Threat_Intelligence.md

         <div class="entry__content">
         <h3>Introduction:</h3>
         <p>In a digital landscape where cyber threats continually evolve, OSINT emerges as a crucial ally for defenders.
-In this blog post, we will delve into the technical intricacies of OSINT, its importance in keeping up with the latest cybersecurity challenges, and a hands-on guide on how to effectively utilize OSINT sources.<p>
+In this blog post, we will delve into the technical intricacies of OSINT, its importance in keeping up with the latest cybersecurity challenges, and a hands-on guide on how to effectively utilize OSINT sources.</p>

         <h3>Unveiling the Power of Open Source Threat Intelligence:</h3>